Salon suites are recreating the beauty industry experience on Long Island

 Phenix Salon Suites came into fruition in 2007 after its founder, hairstylist Gina Rivera who was in Colorado Springs at the time, had her son.

 Rivera envisioned Phenix Salon Suites, named after her son, as a way for beauty professionals to operate their own businesses.
 There are now four Salon Culture Suites on Long Island.
-Phenix Salon Suites, headquartered in Las Vegas, has 12 local complexes and over 400 around the U.S. There are other suites-based brands as well.
+Phenix Salon Suites, headquartered in Las Vegas, has 12 local complexes and more than 400 around the U.S. There are other suites-based brands as well.

 Andrew Cotten, 28, opened AKA Equality Cuts at Phenix Salon Suites in Commack in August 2023.
-He previously worked in a barber shop, where he says he rented a chair for around $200-$225 a week.
+He previously worked in a barbershop, where he says he rented a chair for around $200-$225 a week.

 His current rent "is a little more, but you get more," he says.
 "There’s nobody above you.
 It’s really like having your storefront without having the storefront."

 Suites encourage individuality.
 "I create the atmosphere with music or with TV," he says.
-"In a barber shop, I can’t do that because of all the different personalities."
+"In a barbershop, I can’t do that because of all the different personalities."

 Location and flexibility are everything